How to Hide Assets

 Back to personal trusts.
 The Cook Islands Trust does not even recognize foreign judgments.
-If a court is interested in seizing your assets and they can make a phone call to the trust company.
-The most they will get is a someone who will turn a deaf ear to them, who is not under their jurisdiction.
+Suppose a court is interested in seizing your assets and opposing counsel makes a phone call to the trust company.
+The most they will get is a someone who will turn a deaf ear to them, who is not subject to their jurisdiction.
 Essentially what this trustee is saying if they get a call like this is: “Sorry I can’t help you.
 It is my legal obligation to protect my client and their assets.
 Your courts don’t have any say-so here.”
 Again, this is perfectly legal.
 You can expect the trustee to carefully manage your assets only when you get into legal trouble.
 When that’s over, they simply put the ball back in your court.

 There is a lot of negative information on the internet about hiding assets (in domestic or offshore trusts, by forming business entities, etc.).
 But creditors publish most of that information in order to throw you off course.
 You are likely to find these financial predators refer to people who make these intelligent actions as scoundrels, or deceptive.
 It’s clear what their goal is though.
 They want you unprotected so they have easy access to your money.
 Things become much easier for them when they find a defendant with “easy-to-reach” domestic assets.
 Most trial lawyers don’t produce.
 They take.
 They want a payday.
 And the way to get one is by taking from those of us who do produce.

 That said, it’s important to ignore these persuasive, self-serving, and even cruel articles you may find on the internet to try to dissuade you from protecting or hiding your assets in a divorce or other lawsuit.
 Remember when we discussed that opening trusts and forming protective entities before legal trouble is legal?
 What these creditors who post their dirty laundry all over the web are doing is they are saying, “Yes, it’s legal, but we don’t like it.”
 Well, too bad!